 The AMP Training Package is structured as a progressive set of qualifications, with specific qualifications in industry areas.
-Elements of the training package have been designed to provide specific skills for the multiplicity of animals and techniques covered by the meat industry.
+Elements of the Training Package have been designed to provide specific skills for the multiplicity of animals and techniques covered by the Meat industry.
 Potentially shared skills have not been appropriately identified.
-As a result, in two cases there are more than 100 units available as identified options for Certificate II level qualifications, requiring completion of 14 and 9 units respectively to achieve the full qualification.
+As a result, in two Certificate II level qualifications, there are more than 100 units available as identified options with completion of 14 and 9 units respectively required to achieve the full qualification.